 How to Use the Weightless Bait Rig

-In order to use the weightless bait rig I would recommend light fishing tackle.
-I fish this rig with an ultra light setup.
-You can see my trout rig here if you are curios.
+In order to use the weightless bait rig, I would recommend a light fishing tackle.
+I fish this rig with an ultra-light setup oftentimes using braid and mono on my trout reel.

 1. Tie your hook to the end of your line.

 2. Select and attach your bait of choice.

 3. Cast your line to the desired location.